valthoraval/OBD/src/docs/0_3_project.md

 + compare their DBMS with a relational database system
 + prepare a presentation of their DBMS and example database which presents convincing argument for using this DBMS.

+A good example from previous years is [here](https://github.com/SupaeroDataScience/OBD/raw/master/readings/mongodb.pdf).
+This was in the form of a report, but currently a report is not required, just the oral presentation.

-Presentations will take place on March 8th.
-You should upload your presentation materials to the LMS before midnight on March 7th.
+Presentations will take place on 02/11/2021.
+You should upload your presentation materials to the LMS before midnight on 01/11/2021.